-a.
-The student notifies the school of his/her withdrawal or the actual day of withdrawal b.
-The school terminates the students' enrollment c.
-The student fail to attend classes for a three-week period.
-In this case, the date of withdrawal shall be deemed to be the last date Class time elapsed Before class starts up to 10% up to 25% up to 60% beyond 60% Amt of refund 100% refund 90% fees pd.
-75% fees pd.
-40% fees pd. no refund withdrawal shall be deemed to be the last date of recorded attendance. d.
-The student fail to submit three consecutive lessons, or d.
+Class time elapsed Amt of refund a.
+The student notifies the school of his/her Before class starts 100% refund withdrawal or the actual day of withdrawal up to 10% 90% fees pd. b.
+The school terminates the students' enrollment up to 25% 75% fees pd. c.
+The student fail to attend classes for a up to 60% 40% fees pd. three-week period.
+In this case, the date of beyond 60% no refund withdrawal shall be deemed to be the last date of recorded attendance.

+d.
 The student fail to submit three consecutive lessons, or you fail to submit a completed lesson required for distance learning within 60 days of its due date.

 The amount of refund will first be used to repay any student financial aid programs from which the student received benefits, in proportion to the amount of the benefits received.
 Any remaining amount will be paid to the student.
 If the amount the student has paid is more than the amount that the student owes for the time attended, then a refund will be made within 30 days after notice of cancellation is received by the Dharma Realm Buddhist Association.
 If the amount the student owes is more than the amount the student has already paid, then the student will have to make arrangements to pay it.
 The entire refund policy, as stated above, may also be found in the Enrollment Agreement form.

-XXII.
-STATE OF CALIFORNIA TUITION RECOVERY FUND
+STATE OF CALIFORNIA STUDENT TUITION RECOVERY FUND